OctoMind-dev/automagically-action-execute/README.md

 1. Add the `AUTOMAGICALLY_TOKEN` to your repository secrets
-2. Add the following yml snippet to your steps and insert a value for `url`
+2. Add the following yml snippet to your steps and insert a value for `url` pointing to a publicly accessible deployment of your branch.
 ```yml
 - uses: OctoMind-dev/automagically-action-execute@v1
   with: